itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.5 =
-* Added affiliates delete bulk option.
-* For WordPress translation : Added Text Domain and Domain Path header tags.
+* This release adds a bulk deletion feature for affiliate management and includes additional header tags used for translation.